minus31/productRecommend/README.md

-# productRecommend
-- Content-based fashion items recommendation
+# Content-based fashion items recommendation
 This repo is a framework implemented with Keras for image retreval and content-based recommendation task.

 #### Project inspiration